-Chicago’s newest neighborhood, McCormick Square, will be buzzing with activity as construction for the Marriot Marquis Chicago and a 10,000 square-foot event center will be in full swing.
+Chicago’s newest neighborhood, McCormick Square, will be buzzing with activity as construction for the Marriot Marquis Chicago and a 10,000-seat event center will be in full swing.
 Conveniently nestled between the South Loop, Chinatown, the Prairie District and Bronzeville, McCormick Square was developed on a vision of growth, economic stability and entertainment for its surrounding communities.
 From McCormick Place to the new event center and the Marriott Marquis Chicago, to Motor Row, McCormick Square is a destination fit for tourists, convention goers and native Chicagoans alike.

 The South Loop is such a dynamic mix of attractions and histories that the neighborhood tends to be seen as many different things to many different people.

 Much of the eastern edge is encompassed by the Museum Campus, an impressive collection of cultural treasures, and Northerly Island, a peninsula sought out by nature lovers.
 History buffs point out the Motor Row District along South Michigan Avenue and nearby Prairie Avenue District.
 In the adjacent Printer's Row neighborhood, urban loft condos now fill the commercial spaces in what was formerly the center of the Midwest's publishing industry.